Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 It so happens that, currently, many international agreements aim to avoid double taxation of the same revenue by different countries.

-The reason for this benefit consists of the fact that the citizen, as a taxpayer, has already been taxed in the country of origin.
+The reason for this benefit is that the citizen, as a taxpayer, has already been taxed in the country of origin.

 Therefore, no one should be taxed twice for the same income.